 - Chew your food: We should chew each mouthful of food at least 50 times also known as predigest your food.
 This will ensure our food is ready to be swallowed and digested properly.
 I know this sounds extreme but it works.
 If you have bloating or gas after you eat, this will definitely help with that issue.
 After 2 weeks of doing this, you will chew your food properly without counting.

 - Bone Broth: If you have read a few of our articles, you know we love some bone broth and for a good reason!
-It’s a new superfood we should all consume everyday.
+It’s a new superfood we should all consume every day.
 One of its main benefits is it aids in healthy digestion and leaky gut.
 Collagen is so important for all of us.
 It is the main protein in bone broth.
 I am a vegetarian but I love bone broth.
 In fact, more and more vegetarians and vegans are consuming this superfood because they understand how beneficial it is.
 Bone broth has been said to be a gut powerhouse and It’s very easy to digest.

-- Blueberries: Not only are they high in antioxidants and great for your brain, they are amazing for your gut.
+- Blueberries: Not only are they high in antioxidants and great for your brain, but they are also amazing for your gut.
 They help promote and support better gut health by improving inflammation, regulates glucose and encourages the growth of good bacteria.
 Check this out!
-Because 70% of our bodies immune functions are located in our digestive system, these little blue superfoods also play a huge role in our overall immune health.
+Because 70% of our body’s immune functions are located in our digestive system, these little blue superfoods also play a huge role in our overall immune health.
 Grad a bowl of these a day and your gut will thank you.

 - Fermented foods: Sourcrout, pickled veggies, Kombucha, wasabi, miso, apple cider, olives.
 These are good probiotics.